-This is a step-by-step tutorial on creating a structured multifunctional footer with JetThemeCore plugin.
-Discover how to add and customize it manually, import ready-made footer and assign it to the page’s template.
+This is a step-by-step tutorial on creating a structured multifunctional footer with the JetThemeCore plugin.
+Discover how to add and customize it manually, import a ready-made footer, and assign it to the page’s template.

 Create a Custom Footer in Elementor

-Are you looking for a footer that will fully suit your website design?
-So, you are only a few steps away from a unique custom footer.
-Below, learn how to create it from scratch!
+You are only a few steps away from a unique custom footer.
+Below, learn how to create it from scratch.

 Make sure that JetThemeCore is already installed on your WordPress.
 To do so, go to Plugins > Installed Plugins.